djhshih/mlat/README.md

 This is a fork of the BLAT package (v35) written by Jim Kent.
 The package has been significantly restructured and stripped down to minimize code footprint.
-Header and source files have been modified, and a minimal C CPI is now provided.
+Header and source files have been modified, and minimal C and C++ API's are now provided.

 This package itself is licensed under GPLv3.
 Use of BLAT (and hence MLAT) is subject to the terms of the BLAT non-commercial license (see